Bradhuxle/Unity-KitBashing-Tool/README.md

 - Quick exports for Blender or any 3D software
 - Turning Unity prefabs into standalone models

-Features
 Generates .OBJ and .MTL files
 Automatically packs textures & materials
-Works with single objects or entire hierarchies One-click export inside Unity
+Works with single objects or entire hierarchies One-click export inside Unity.
+Currently Exportr for .obj files, but i will work on some updates on the way.

 🚀 How to Use
 Select any object(s) in your scene